 Nissan has also put a lot of thought into mitigating cold weather issues.
 To maximize driver and passenger comfort, they've installed heated front seats in all of their Leafs and heated steering wheels are also a popular option.
 A Climate Control Timer is standard on all models.
 This amazing feature allows you to preheat the interior of your car before entering.
 Few things are better than climbing into a toasty car on a cold winter morning!

 How do I charge my Leaf?
 There are 3 levels of charging options and you can charge your car either at home or one of many public charging stations.
 Most EV owners charge at home.
 Your car comes with a "LEVEL 1" charging cable - one end plugs into a charge port at the front of your car and the other end plugs into any standard 110 volt wall outlet found throughout your home.
 This will slowly charge your car and most owners plug in when they get home from work and let the car recharge over night.
 The next option is "LEVEL 2" which plugs into a 220 volt outlet (similar to the outlet used for your clothes dryer).
-This will charge your car much more quickly, but usually requires an electrician to wire up a 220 volt outlet near your garage, or they can hardwire a line than can be connected to one of the popular brands of wall-mounted LEVEL 2 chargers, such as Clipper Creek, Juicebox or Siemens.
+This will charge your car much more quickly, but usually requires an electrician to wire up a 220 volt outlet near your garage, or they can hardwire a line than can be connected to one of the popular brands of wall-mounted LEVEL 2 chargers, such as Siemens, Clipper Creek and Juicebox.
 In Juneau, if you have AEL&P install a dedicated LEVEL 2 circuit for your EV, you'll receive a 50% reduction in electrical rates when charging during off-peak times, and additionally, you can even rent a LEVEL 2 charger from AEL&P for a reasonable rate if you're not interested in purchasing your own.
 (See the links below and call your utility company for specific details - highly recommended!).
-The fastest means of charging is the "LEVEL 3 - DC QUICK CHARGE" which cannot be done at home due to the high voltage requirements.
-LEVEL 2 and LEVEL 3 charges are available at many public charging stations for a fee, but recently, the city of Juneau, in coordination with Renewabe Juneau and the Juneau EV Association, has installed LEVEL 3 chargers in town and they are FREE OF CHARGE!!
-This method can fully charge your Leaf in under 30 minutes!
-LEVEL 3 charging does require the optional Quick Charge upgrade feature on your Leaf, but all Leafs sold by Fishbone Motors do have this upgrade!
+The fastest means of charging is the "LEVEL 3 - DC QUICK CHARGE" which is typically not available at home due to the high voltage requirements.
+LEVEL 2 and LEVEL 3 chargers are available at many public stations for a fee, but recently, the city of Juneau, in coordination with Renewable Juneau and the Juneau EV Association, has installed LEVEL 2 and LEVEL 3 chargers (CHAdeMO configuration only) in town and they are FREE OF CHARGE!!
+LEVEL 3, for example, can fully charge a 24 or 30 kWh Leaf in approximately 30 minutes!
+LEVEL 3 charging does require the optional Quick Charge upgrade feature, but all Leafs sold by Fishbone Motors do have this upgrade!
 Also, we recommend downloading the PLUGSHARE app on your phone.
 It will locate every charging station nearest your current position when you're on the move.

 How will my Leaf handle in the snow?
 Leafs are actually known to perform quite well in snowy conditions.
 They have a very heavy battery pack that runs along the underside of the car, creating a low center of gravity.
 This stability, paired with standard front-wheel-drive, results in solid yet nimble handling.
 The Leaf, however, is still a 2-wheel drive vehicle, so we do recommend studded snow tires in the winter.
 Always play it safe and never drive beyond your ability or in severe conditions.